chig/genepie/src/analysis/interface/python_interface/README.md

 python test_mdtraj.py
 ```

-Or when you want to run individual analysis tools, for example
+Test for individual analysis tools can be called, for example

 ```
-$ python rmsd_analysis.py
+(genesis) $ python rmsd_analysis.py
 ```

-etc.

-## Python Script Editing
+## Python script editing

-Edit as needed.
 For example, in the case of rmsd_analysis.py
 * Write the path to PDB/PSF files for generating s_molecule: pdb_path / psf_path
 * Write the keywords (from inp file) for crd_convert execution to generate s_trajectory in the arguments of crd_convert
 * Write the keywords (from inp file) for analysis in the arguments of trj_analysis